This post may contain affiliate links. See our disclosure policy.

-Chicken Soup of any kind is so comforting, why is that?
-It really is good for the body and soul, especially when you are feeling a little under the weather.
-Studies have shown that Chicken Soup has anti-inflammatory properties that soothe irritating cold symptoms like coughs, sore throats, and runny noses.
-The other ingredients in the soup — carrots, celery, onions — also have anti-oxidant and anti-inflammatory properties.
+Homemade Chicken Noodle Soup and Chicken and Rice Soup are so good for the body and soul, especially when you are feeling under the weather.
+Studies show that Chicken Soup has properties that soothe cold symptoms like coughs, sore throats, and runny noses.
+The other veggies in the soup — carrots, celery, onions — also have antioxidant and anti-inflammatory benefits.
 Dr. Oz posted an interesting article that gives more details about this called “You Wanted to Know: Chicken Soup.”

-After learning this, I feel even better knowing the benefits of this Slow Cooker Chicken and Rice Soup!
-So many good things come from the chicken broth itself, and who doesn’t need comfort, strength, love, and courage?
+After learning this, I feel even better knowing the benefits of this meal!
+It’s a great source of fiber, protein, and calcium.
+And if you use low sodium broth, you can keep the cholesterol and saturated fat down without sacrificing flavor.
+So many good things come from the chicken broth itself.
+And who doesn’t need comfort, strength, love, and courage?
 I hope all of this comes to you and more when you enjoy this delicious soup!

 - If you are watching fat content, you can totally skip the butter.
 The butter gives a little more richness to the broth, but it is not necessary.
 The soup will taste just as good without it.